UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_11.md

 What happens now if we wanted all the rows of the dataframe but only the columns `calories` to `fiber`?

-We would simply use `:` to indicate from “end” to “end” for our rows
+We can use `:` to indicate from “end” to “end” for our rows rows:
-rows:

 ---